 How Are Medication Containers Used?

 Caregivers also use these medicine boxes to aid in dispensing medications to their patients on a schedule specified by a doctor or pharmacist.
 These containers serve in several different roles.
-They store, organize, schedule, dispense, control and provide verification.
-These roles or functions are discussed on more detail below.
+They store, organize, schedule, dispense, control, and provide verification.
+Below are more details on the functions of med containers.

-Pill cases offer an easy way to store medications prior to dispensing.
-Most of these containers offer a compact design that is portable for traveling or just to carry along to the office.
+Pill cases offer an easy way to store medications before dispensing.
+Most of these containers provide a compact design that is portable for carrying to the office or traveling.
 They make it easier for patients to keep pills close-at-hand for when they are needed.
 They also provide a quick inventory check of what is available for future dosing.

 Organizers allow for easier management of what is needed and when.
-These containers allow patients and caregivers to prepare for future doses.
-Doses can be assembled into a convenient compartment that provides for easy access and faster administration.
-It provides greater structure and order to prevent overdosing or under-dosing.
+These containers enable patients and caregivers to prepare for future doses.
+Doses assembled into a convenient compartment provides for easy access and faster administration.
+It gives more structure and order to prevent overdosing or under-dosing.

 The simple compartment structure of a pill case lends itself to regulate and time administration intervals.
-Each compartment or pod is labeled with a corresponding period for administration.
+Each compartment or pod designates a corresponding period for administration.

 Newer devices are set up with electronic timers to give notice or alerts to the patient or caregiver when an administration is due.
-These alerts are accomplished by an audible sound or flashing light or both.
-These devices signal to the patient when a medication interval has arrived and allows access to the medicine that is prescribed for that particular time.
+These alerts are by an audible sound or flashing light or both.
+These devices signal to the patient when a medication interval arrives and allows access to the prescribed medicine for that particular time.
 Often referred to as pill reminders, these devices have shown to be useful for patients that often forget to take their medication on time.

-This management technique delivers medications on-time to patients when they are mandated.
-Pill pods or containers are locked from access until the right time arrives for their administration.
+This management technique delivers medications on-time to patients when mandated.
+Pill pods or containers remain locked from access until the right time arrives for their administration.
 These electronic organizers or e-pill devices work on a timer.
-The caregiver refills the device and locks the cover.
-When the prescribed time occurs, the compartment for that period is unlocked, allowing the patient access to the pill compartment for that time period.
-This device is also setup as a medication reminder with a patient alert system similar to a pill dispenser.
+The caregiver refills the dispenser and secures the cover.
+When the prescribed time arises, the compartment for that period unlocks, allowing the patient access to the pill compartment for that period.
+This device is also set up as a medication reminder with a patient alert system similar to a pill dispenser.
 These medication control devices have proven very effective in keeping patients medicated on a prescribed schedule.

-Pill planners or pill schedulers allow for periodic auditing and validation that medications are being taken or administered as prescribed.
-Just by simply opening the lid to check its’ contents reveals whether the pills have already been taken.
-An empty compartment is a good signal that the medication has already been consumed.
-It provides a method of monitoring and tracking to inventory what pills have already been administered and what remains.
-It provides for easy surveillance and compliance assessment.
+Pill planners or pill schedulers allow for periodic auditing and validation that the patient is in compliance.
+Just by simply opening the lid to check its contents reveals whether the pills are missing.
+If empty, it is likely that the patient consumed the pills on time.
+A compartment that is still full likely indicates that the medication still needs ingestion.
+This system provides a method of monitoring and tracking pill inventory and consumption compliance.
+It offers surveillance and compliance assessment.
 This method of confirmation provides for better administration management and adherence to prescription dosages.

-Vitality Medical has an assortment of Pill Organizers, Reminders and Automatic Dispensers for you to select from.
-You can choose from Daily, Weekly or Monthly Pill Organizers, and Medication Envelopes to assist you in taking medications on time.
+Vitality Medical has an assortment of pill organizers, reminders, and automatic dispensers for you to select.
+You can choose from daily, weekly, or monthly pill organizers, and Medication Envelopes to assist you in taking medications on time.
 Using a pill organizer is particularly helpful when an individual has trouble remembering what pills to take and when to take them.
-Managing your medications is very important, especially when taking one or more pills several times a day for multiple days.
-Pill Organizers ensure that medication is administered everyday on time, every time.
-Pill organizer and pill cases makes it convenient and easy to organize your medication regimen and to ensure your medications are taken at the correct time and day.
+Managing your medications is very important, especially when consuming one or more pills several times a day for multiple days.
+Pill organizers ensure timely medication consumption.
+Pill organizers and pill cases make it convenient and easy to organize your medication regimen.
+They also help ensure medication consumption is on time on the right day.

-Many individuals take multiple medications and/or vitamins throughout the day.
-Medication bottles clutter counter space and may be difficult to manage.
-A daily pill case cleans up space and helps you remember when to take the medication.
-Choose from 7-Day pill cases, including 7-Day Mediplanner designed with slots for morning, noon, evening and bedtime.
-Monthly pill organizers are even possible with customize dosing combinations to meet your needs.
+Many individuals take multiple medications or vitamins throughout the day.
+Medication bottles clutter counter space and may be challenging to manage.
+A daily pill case cleans up countertops and helps you remember when to take the medication.
+Choose from 7-Day pill cases, including 7-Day Mediplanner designed with slots for the morning, noon, evening and bedtime.
+Monthly pill organizers are even possible with customized dosing combinations to meet your needs.

 The Best Pill Organizers/Dispensers

-Top Selling Medication Organizers/Dispensers include the Deluxe 1 Week Pill Organizer, Fit and Healthy Organizer, Ambidextrous Pill Counter, the Reminder Rosie, and the One-Day-At-A-Time 7 Day Organizer which is designed with four daily slots for morning, noon, evening, and bedtime.
+Another noteworthy product is the One-Day-At-A-Time 7 Day Organizer which has four daily slots for the morning, noon, evening, and bedtime.
 Some products take it a step further and provide notification and locking settings so it will sound an alarm or light up when it's time to take the medication.
 Modern pill dispensers with automated dispensing combines storage, a timer, a notification system, and a controlled locking distribution system to prevent early dosing or mis-dosing.
 The sales leader for these types of devices is the MedELert Automatic Pill Dispenser.
 Whatever you need, there are organizers to help you simplify or automate the process.